-One time a friend and I grabbed a taxi to go to a grocery store in Panama City.
-We are both blondes so even with perfect Spanish, the taxi driver knew we were “gringos”.
+One time a friend and I grabbed a taxi to a grocery store in Panama City.
+We are both blondes, so even with perfect Spanish, the taxi driver knew we were “gringos”.
 I did not ask the price before I got in the cab because I had taken that trip before and knew the “right price” was $3.
-But when we arrived at the grocery store, the drive wanted $10 EACH.
-We said no way and gave him $5 then got out of the cab.
+But when we arrived at the grocery store, the driver wanted $10 EACH.
+We said no way and gave him $5, then got out of the cab.
 If I had asked how much (cuanto cuesta) before I got in the cab, this situation could have been avoided.

 DON’T LOOK LIKE A TOURIST

-A few weeks ago, I got 3 bids for getting a new septic system installed at my house.
-The company most recommended by other expats wanted $2400.
+A few weeks ago, I got three bids for getting a new septic system installed at my house.
+The company most recommended by other ex-pats wanted $2400.
 I paid $700 by using a company recommended by my Panamanian friends instead.
-The company who wanted $2400 spoke prefect English.
+The company that wanted $2400 spoke perfect English.
 The company I hired charged me $700.
 They spoke some English.
-I got another bid for $800 but they did now show up when they told me they would to give me a bid (24 hours late) so I marked them off the list.
+I got another bid for $800, but they did now show up when they told me they would give me a bid (24 hours late), so I marked them off the list.
 When you need to get a project completed, it pays to get bids.
 You can always hire a translator if you need help communicating with contractors.

-If I was getting a septic system installed in Texas, there would be a big variety in pricing too.
-It is gringo pricing then?
+If I were getting a septic system installed in Texas, there would be a wide variety in pricing too.
+Is it gringo pricing, then?
 No, not necessarily, it’s just that some companies charge more than others.

 THE PANAMA ‘GC’ TAX!

 Gringo pricing could be considered the “gringo convenience” (GC) tax.
 Sometimes, the more English the Panamanians speak, the more you will pay for their services.
-You see this a lot with “private drivers” who jump on every Facebook post when someone mentions that they are coming to Panama.
+You often see this with “private drivers” who jump on every Facebook post when someone mentions they are coming to Panama.

 Everything is negotiable.
-If a driver says they want $100 for transportation, offer $50.
+If a driver says, they want $100 for transportation, offer $50.
 You might mutually agree on $75.
-It that a gringo price?
+Is that a gringo price?
 It could be!
 The more English they speak, the more you will usually pay unless it is UBER which is not available outside of Panama City… yet.

-The gringo convenience tax can also happens with gardeners, house keepers, at salons, and contractors.
-It can happen anywhere that a clear price is not posted or agreed to up front.
+The gringo convenience tax can also happen with gardeners, housekeepers, at salons, and contractors.
+It can happen anywhere that a clear price is not posted or agreed to upfront.

 AVOID GRINGO PRICING

-To avoid gringo pricing surprises, always ask what something will cost up front.
+To avoid gringo pricing surprises, always ask what something will cost upfront.
 Even if you have been quoted a price before arriving in Panama, it would be a good idea to confirm the price again after you arrive.
 Keep a copy of all written communications.
-Clarify the pricing up front before the job starts.
+Clarify the price before the job starts.

 HAVE THE CORRECT CHANGE

-If a taxi trip is $6 but you give the driver $10, the drive will usually say they don’t have change.
+If a taxi trip is $6, but you give the driver $10, the driver will usually say they don’t have change.
 Always have plenty of small bills like $1 and $5 to avoid this kind of gringo pricing.
 Remember that Panama uses the US dollar as currency.
 There are Panamanian coins, but all paper money is the US dollar.

 IT’S NOT ALL BAD

-You can avoid gringo pricing by getting the price up front, don’t look like a tourist and always have plenty of small change.
+You can avoid gringo pricing by getting the price upfront, don’t look like a tourist and always having plenty of small bills.